Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the Sacramento area provide low-latency connectivity to the state capital's government agencies, as well as healthcare, technology, and agricultural sectors throughout the Central Valley.
+Proximity To Key Business Districts Data centers in Sacramento are strategically located to serve the state government's technology operations downtown as well as growing healthcare, technology, and agricultural sectors throughout the region.
+This proximity enables low-latency connectivity crucial for state operations and local enterprise.

 Natural Disaster Risk

-Sacramento has a High natural disaster risk profile, with a FEMA National Risk Index score of 89.02 out of 100 as of September 2025.
+Sacramento has a High risk profile, with a FEMA National Risk Index score of 89.02 out of 100, as of September 2025.
+While it is a safer alternative to the coastal Bay Area, operators must engineer facilities to withstand specific regional threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business